portdebarcelona/OpenInfoAPI-Ports/README.md

 ```

-## Web Page
+## More info

+More detailed info and media presentation is available in [this document](./docs/Presentation.md).

-Web of this project is built with gitpages: https://portdebarcelona.github.io/OpenInfoAPI-Ports/
+~~Web of this project is built with gitpages: https://portdebarcelona.github.io/OpenInfoAPI-Ports/~~

 ## About [Ports 4.0](https://ports40.es/static/ports_40)